O-NV/distributed-systems-tasks/README.md

 To do so, two REST APIs were implemented that communicate through a Kafka channel, where the first one will have a route that receives a POST with the login data and the other one with a GET that sends the banned users.

 ## Task 3: Cassandra
-Task 3 aims to understand the main functionalities and features of Cassandra.
+Task 3 aims to understand the main functionalities and features of Cassandra by performing configurations to build a cluster and to program a REST API with CRUD operations.

-For this, configurations will be made to build a cluster and to program a REST API with CRUD operations.
+For this purpose, a drug sales system is created with 3 Cassandra nodes in which you can create prescription, edit prescription and delete prescription in the database.